Collaborative Neural Rendering using Anime Character Sheets: Conclusion

 \section{Conclusion}

-This work introduces a new task to render anime character images with the desired pose from multiple images in character sheets.
-We developed a simple feed-forward baseline method, CoNR, for this task.
-The effectiveness of the method is encouraging.
-We hope the method and the datasets presented in this paper will inspire further research.
+In this paper, we explore a new task to render anime character images with the desired pose from multiple images in character sheets.
+We develop a UV-mapping-free method, CoNR, achieving encouraging effectiveness.
+We show the potential of this data-driven method in assisting animation art.
+We hope the method and the datasets presented in this paper will inspire our community and further researchers.